How many followers do you need on TikTok to get paid?

-TikTok currently stands at over 1 billion users worldwide, and not everyone can be the next Bella Poarch or Dixie D’Amelio.
+TikTok currently stands at over 1 billion monthly users worldwide, and not everyone can be the next Bella Poarch or Charli D’Amelio.
 Despite this, the app has become an effective tool for growing businesses and personal brands.

-There are a number of ways to make money from TikTok, including sponsorships and gifts.
-Once you reach a certain amount of followers, you can apply for the platform’s Creator Fund.
+There are several ways to make money from TikTok, including sponsorships and gifts.
+Once you reach a certain amount of followers, you can apply for the platform’s Effects Creator Rewards Program.

-This is where creators who meet specific criteria are able to generate income from their videos.
+This is where creators who meet specific criteria can generate income from their videos.
 Worth noting, though, that funds “ebb and flow” depending on account engagement.

 Am I eligible to make money on TikTok?

-According to TikTok itself, only the users who meet the following criteria are eligible to apply to the app’s Creator Fund:
+According to TikTok itself, only the users who meet the following criteria are eligible to apply to the app’s Effects Creator Rewards Program.

 - You have to be based in the US, UK, France, Germany, Spain, or Italy.